 - Replace furnace filters every month.
 A dirty filter will result in inefficient operation of your heating equipment, thus using more energy.

 - Wash clothes in cold water.
 You’ll save on water heating expenses.
 Always wash full loads.

 - Install low flow showerheads and faucet aerators to cut back on water usage.

 - DIY weatherization.
 Though comprehensive weatherization improvements completed by a professional are more effective at reducing drafts and air leaks, there are low-cost improvements you can make yourself.
 Installing storm windows can reduce heat loss by up to 33%.
 Seal up windows and doors with caulking and weatherstripping and by installing plastic film to cover windows inside to reduce energy leaks to the outside.

-Find more no- and low-cost energy saving tips, by visiting our Learn section.
+Find more no- and low-cost energy saving tips here.